I wasn’t always hyped for this game.

 What makes weapons fun in Sunset Overdrive?
 Upgrading the hell out of them!
 The premise?
 Use ’em to upgrade ’em.
 The higher the level the better the bonuses, and once they’re at level 2 and above, you can equip amps to add extra effects, for example, my “Nothin’ But the Hits’ has an amp equipped to create a chance for a blast of energy that can set enemies on fire.
 The one downside to the weapons is that they have specific strengths and weaknesses, so while High Fidelity and NBtH can only eliminate normal ODs, The Dude/Head-Banger Gun is highly effective against all ODs, Scabs and Fizzco drones.
-Effectiveness is rated on a four star scale (1 being least effective, 4 meaning go to town on a sucka,) so quick swapping weapons using your weapon wheel in combination with you aim button can prove to be quite useful in a barrage of crazy, should you find yourself in one.
+Effectiveness is rated on a four-star scale (1 being least effective, 4 meaning go to town on a sucka,) so quick swapping weapons using your weapon wheel in combination with the aim button can prove to be quite useful in a barrage of crazy, should you find yourself in one.

 Is there a multiplayer mode?

 Chaos Squad, the multiplayer experience, throws you into different scenarios within the Sunset Overdrive world, each of which is wrapped up in a unique PvP setting.
 There are some missions where you have to get supply drops to a specific spot,, blow up a blimp using the most amount of explosives, destroy the most OD, etc. While not as amazing as the single-player campaign, the multiplayer mode does give bonuses to the single-player experience, such as the money, weapons and other items.